 Lexi continues to pick fights with David, and even claims that Malia was being fake when she told her she was sorry that her dad died.

 Lexi insults David’s money and job.
-“The only thing you have going for yourself is that you smize,” she says.
+“The only thing you have going for yourself is that you smell good” she says.
 “You’re wack.”
-At this point, even Mzi, who has not involved himself in the drama, tells Lexi to go to bed.
+At this point, even Mzi, who has not involved himself in the drama, tries to diffuse the situation.
+Lexi then turns her rage towards Mzi.
+She tells him to “take his Afrikaans ass and go the f**k away,” and later pushes him.
+It was later revealed that producers stepped in at this moment to prevent the situation from escalating further into violence.

 Lexi goes to her bunk where she keeps saying that she’s “Satan.”
 Malia agrees to sleep in a guest cabin